yoonhyejin/airflow-with-bigquery-guide/docs/02-authenticate.md

 # Authenticate Google Cloud Connection

-To integrate Airflow with Google, you need to create a connection between GCP and Airflow.
+To integrate Airflow with BigQuery, you need to create a connection between GCP and Airflow.

 ## Create a GCP Service Account